 In the event of a disaster, there may be wide spread power outages.
 A battery powered or crank radio is an essential part of your emergency kit.
 Vital information regarding evacuation information, shelter locations, medical help, and food and water sources may help you survive.
-Put one in your 3-day kit with spare batteries - today.
+Put one in your emergency kit with spare batteries - today.

 Turn your TV or radio to a local station or, if the power is out, use your battery-operated radio to get information during a disaster.
 Unnecessary phone calls may overload the communications system and prevent emergency calls from getting through.
 When you get reliable information, share it with your neighbors.